oxylabs/google-play-scraper/README.md

     auth=('USERNAME', 'PASSWORD')
 )

-# This will return the JSON response with results.
+# This will return a JSON response with scraped results.
 pprint(response.json())
 ```